estafette/estafette.io/content/usage/extensions/estafette-extensions.md

 By default it includes an [OpenResty](https://openresty.org/en/) sidecar handling incoming traffic and forwarding requests. ([This](https://github.com/estafette/openresty-sidecar) is the custom openresty image injected by default.)
 The sidecar configuration can be adjusted, and additional sidecars can be included by customizing the `sidecars` field.
 (The only other type currently supported is the `cloudsqlproxy`, which adds the proxy implementing secure communication with Google Cloud SQL databases.)
 If you don't want to use the default sidecar, you should add the `injecthttpproxysidecar: false` field to the deployment, then it will not be injected during the development.

-Default visibility is set to private, which creates an internal ingress and it makes the service accessible from within same network.
-Other supported visibilities are `public-whitelist`, `iap`, `apigee` and `esp`.
-For visibility `esp`, `useGoogleCloudCredentials` and `disableServiceAccountKeyRotation` should be set to `true`, `espOpenapiYamlPath` must be set and exactly one `host` must be provided.
-For visibility `iap`, base64 encoded values of `iapOauthClientID` and `iapOauthClientSecret` must be provided.
-For visibility `apigee`, `authsecret` under `request` must refer to a Secret containing certificate for client authentication.

 ```yaml
 deploy:
   image: extensions/gke:stable